tomswartz07/packer-windows/README.md

 This repo began by borrowing bits from the VeeWee Windows templates (https://github.com/jedi4ever/veewee/tree/master/templates).
 Modifications were made to work with Packer and the VMware Fusion / VirtualBox providers for Packer and Vagrant.
 Further work has been done based upon Joe Fitzgerald's original [Packer Windows](https://github.com/joefitzgerald/packer-windows) code.

+These provisioned machines are ultimately used as our 'Golden Masters' for OS deployment.

 ### Packer Version

 [Packer](https://github.com/mitchellh/packer/blob/master/CHANGELOG.md) `0.5.1` or greater is required.